ipfs-tech/cbor42/draft-caballero-cbor-cbor42.md

 - This document uses the conventions defined in CDDL [RFC8610] for expressing the type of CBOR [RFC8949] data items.
 - Examples showing CBOR data, are expressed in "diagnostic notation" as defined in Section 8 of [RFC8949].
 - The term "CBOR object" is equivalent to "CBOR data item" used in [RFC8949].
+- The term "CBOR Core" is in this document abbreviated to "CBOR/c".

 # Specification